Piyush0kumar/ezSnap/README.md

     The downloaded video is stored temporarily and provided for user download.
     User activity is logged in the SQL database.

-📸 Screenshots

-(Add screenshots of your UI here)
 📌 Future Enhancements

     📺 Support for more platforms